indraaani/kog/exampleSite/content/english/_index.md

   feature_item:
   - name: Knowledge
     icon: fas fa-book-open
-    content: Access to a variety of Workshops created by experts in a plethora of fields.
+    content: Our members receive access to a variety of Workshops created by experts in a plethora of fields.
   - name: Opportunity
     icon: fas fa-users
     content: 'A strong network of driven peers and industry expert mentors to help